What is a Toller?

 As for temperatures, cold is not a problem at all.....but heat can be.
 Or more specifically, too much activity in high heat.
 Tollers don't know when to quit, and will keep playing and running when it is too hot and they are too tired.
 A number of Tollers have died from heat exhaustion.
 If you keep high activity times down to the coolest times of the day, and make sure plenty of shade and cool water is available (small plastic wading pools are popular, especially if you float a block of ice in it!), Tollers can do okay even in the hot summer months.

-As you may already know, Tollers are not always an easy breed to come by.
-Realistically, you can often expect to spend 6-12 months on waiting for a pup.
+As you may already know, Tollers are not an easy breed to come by.
+Realistically, you can often expect to spend months to years waiting for a pup.
 Many breeders maintain waiting lists, and all good breeders will carefully screen their puppy buyers before even adding them to their waiting lists.
+Some breeders are like me, and maintain no waiting lists at all, and prefer to only accept applications when we actually know what we have available (in terms on sex, markings, temperament, drive and structure)

 Health-wise, there are a few areas of concern in the breed.
 I will get into greater details on my Health Clearances page on this site, but here is a bit of an overview.